sdclibbery/tradr/README.md

 x GDAX waitForPriceChange should only report price *changes*, not just every filled order x Report balance and portfolio values in EUR x stop bots: final logging; also dont move stop by tiny amounts

+!
+Consider writing tests for bots that assert the behaviour and that they don't screw up in scenarios !
+Even a kind of soak/property based testing with random or historic data to see how much profit they make?

 * New Bot:
 start: set limit sell above, and limit buy below, initial price every x minutes: